yahayakayode/Fake-News-Detection-Using-Machine-Learning-Techniques/README.md

 > - 4.
 Support Vector Machine
 > - 5.
 While ensemble Ranom Forest was used

-> Out of the four algorithms used, `Support Vector Machine` recorded the highest accuracy of `93%`, followed by `Logistic Regression` with `91`%, followed by `Naïve Bayes` with 84%, while `Decision Tree` recorded the least acuracy with `80%`.
+> Out of the four algorithms used, Support Vector Machine recorded the highest accuracy of 93%, followed by Logistic Regression with 91%, followed by Naïve Bayes with 84%, while Decision Tree recorded the least acuracy with 80%`.
-> The `Ensemble Learning` method recorded `93%` accuracy, which outperformed all the used algorithms except Support Vector Machine.
+> The Ensemble Learning method recorded 93% accuracy, which outperformed all the used algorithms except Support Vector Machine.